Zelda-Universe/Tingle/docs/DEVELOPMENT.md

   Now that only accomplishes half of the responsibility.
 In order to operate on that actual database content data, we don't have ActiveRecord objects to use as an API, so we just implement raw SQL for these, and make sure that both of the `up` and `down` methods are made as appropriate as possible, if both methods possible for that certain situation.

   It seems we must only pass a single SQL statement per block to avoid a security risk, otherwise it keeps receiving a syntax error only when sent through the migration framework.. https://stackoverflow.com/questions/14856856/how-to-write-sql-in-a-migration-in-rails#comment86794302_42991237
+  `Mysql2::Error: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'UPDATE....'`

   Important Note:
     Do not edit a migration that has been pushed (to others).